NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/2_file_structure.rst

 An NWB file is an `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ file that is structured in a particular way and has the `.nwb` file extension.
-HDF5 files use a files-and-folders-like structure that allows you to organize data in a folder hierarchy, as you might do with files on your computer.
+HDF5 files use a files-and-folders-like structure that allows you to organize your data in a folder hierarchy, as you might do with files on your computer.
-Metadata can also be embedded within the file, which allows the file to be self-describing and easy for humans and machines to understand.
+You can also embed metadata within the file, which allows the file to be self-describing and easy for both humans and machines to understand.

 If you inspect an NWB file, you would see something like the following::